For current job postings, check out our Facebook page

 If you wish to advertise a position suitable for a graduate Library Technician from Saskatchewan, email SALT at firstname.lastname@example.org or contact the Saskatchewan Polytechnic Library and Information Technology Program.
 Please include a link to your online posting.

 What does a Library Technician do?

-Library Technicians are highly trained in library procedures, enabling a graduate Library Technician to provide support and assistance to Librarians in any type of library: Government, Public, Academic, School and Special.
+Library Technicians are highly trained in library procedures.
+A graduate Library Technician will provide support and assistance to Librarians in any type of library: Government, Public, Academic, School and Special.

 They perform duties requiring special skills and techniques such as:

 - descriptive cataloguing, classification, coding and processing of print and audiovisual material